 The most obvious solution is to move the bed or office desk away from the underground stress line; but a good dowser can also provide remedial work using a variety of methods.
 The traditional fix for geopathic stress that most dowsers (myself included) adopt is to apply techniques of earth acupuncture – using metal rods, wands, standing stones or other devices – at nodal points to rebalance the energetic matrix surrounding the property.

 More high-tech proprietary devices for reducing or neutralising geopathic stress can also be purchased for installation inside the home or office, and in certain circumstances – for example an urban apartment – these may be more appropriate.

 In either case, it is advisable that a dowser or geomancer provides an overall assessment of the space throughout the whole treatment process.
 Most places can be cleared in a single visit, or at most a short succession of visits spaced over a period of weeks.
 A further check with your holistic practitioner is also recommended to ensure that the work has been successful.

-Is Western Geomancy like Feng-Shui?
+Is Western geomancy like Feng-Shui?

 The aims and many of the underlying concepts are similar, but the methods differ.
 Feng-Shui is the system of geomancy that developed in China, just as Vaastu Shastra is the Indian system.
 Every culture has its own geomantic traditions.
-Feng-Shui has a pedigree extending back many thousands of years and is deeply rooted in Eastern cultures.
+Feng-Shui has a pedigree extending back many thousands of years and is deeply rooted in Eastern culture.
 Because of this, many of the concepts do not translate well to the Western mindset; the landscapes, the society, the cultural references and so forth are all very different to ours.
-Western Geomancy works within a European cultural framework and Westerners generally find it easier to engage with.
+Western geomancy works within a European cultural framework and westerners generally find it easier to engage with.